lawndoc/mediator/README.md

 ### Clients

-The clients, the handler and targets, can be used within other Python scripts or directly via the command line.
+The handler and the reverse shell can be used within other Python scripts or directly via the command line.
 In both cases, the clients can accept arguments for the server address and connection key.
 Usage of those arguments is described below.

 **Mediator server address**

-For *python script* usage, the address of the mediator host is required upon instantiation:
+For *Python script* usage, the address of the mediator host is required upon instantiation:

 *Handler class*
 ```python